 With all of these advantages associated with two-year community colleges, one has to wonder: “Why do community colleges have a bad reputation anyway?”
 Pinpointing the many causes for the stigma surrounding two-year colleges isn’t an exact science.
 Still, there are some clear contributing factors, some of which we’ve addressed below.

-Unfortunately, it seems to be the perception that students end up attending community college because they have no other choice.
+Unfortunately, it seems to be the perception that community college attendance means students have no other choice.
 Of course, this is a myth.
-The truth is that thousands of students across the country opt to go to community college each semester despite having the opportunity to attend a four-year school.
+The truth is that thousands of students across the country opt to go to community colleges each semester despite having the opportunity to attend a four-year school.
 Each individual student attending a two-year college has their own reasons for being there, and it may have nothing at all to do with an academic transcript or test score.

 Still, community colleges are notoriously easier to get into than your average college or university.
-Some even have open enrollment policies, meaning if you have a high school diploma and submit an application, you’re guaranteed acceptance.
+Some even have open enrollment policies, meaning if you have a high school diploma and submit an application, you’re guaranteed acceptance into most community colleges.
 While this can be seen as an advantage for prospective students, it still perpetuates the myth that community colleges are for underachievers.

-As we’ve already discussed, community colleges are quite a bit less expensive on average than four-year colleges and universities.
+As we’ve already discussed, community colleges are much less expensive on average than four-year colleges and universities.
 This doesn’t always work out in their favor from a student’s perspective, though.
 Surprisingly, the reduced price tag alone can be enough to sway a student against the decision to attend community college.
 That’s because, as a society, we tend to make the mistake of equating higher quality with higher cost.
-In fact, though, this misconception is a logical fallacy known as the appeal to wealth.
+Though, this misconception is a logical fallacy known as the appeal to wealth.
 It’s the belief that since something costs more, it must be inherently better.
 Of course, this isn’t always the case.
-In truth, many community colleges rival well-respected universities in terms of quality instruction and student outcomes.
+In truth, many community colleges rival well-respected universities regarding quality instruction and student outcomes.
 Just remember, when it comes to higher education, saving money isn’t necessarily a bad thing!

-In the minds of many prospective college students, community colleges represent a pathway towards a less-than-desirable career.
+In the minds of many prospective college students, two-year community colleges represent a pathway toward a less-than-desirable career.
 From these students’ warped perspectives, the route offered by a two-year school is a shortcut to a career that’s just one step above working at a fast-food restaurant or retail store.
-In reality, though, community colleges offer many career and technical degrees that lead to high-paying occupations.
-According to the Bureau of Labor Statistics (BLS), for instance, the following lucrative and in-demand vocations require just an associate’s degree and yield a median annual wage of $60,000 a year or more:
+In reality, though, community college students have many career options, and the technical degrees they earn can lead to high-paying occupations.
+What degree do you get from community college?
+According to the Bureau of Labor Statistics (BLS), for instance, the following lucrative and in-demand vocations require just an associate degree and yield a median annual wage of $60,000 a year or more:

 - Respiratory Therapist